ipar2022/bikesharing/README.md

  - Overview of Analysis
  - Determining if Des Moines is a good location for a bike sharing start up.

- - Please click below to access the link to Tableau Dashboard
+ - Please click the link below to access the Tableau Dashboard

   - [Link To Dashboard](https://public.tableau.com/app/profile/robert.pearson/viz/NYC_Citibike_Challenge_16768579697200/UserTripsbyGenderbyWeekday)